-Why Alpaca Wool?
+Why is Alpaca Wool better?

 Of course, your average sheep wool is natural and biodegradable - we will not argue with that, however, once discovering the benefits and softness of alpaca wool, we could not look back.